A common disclaimer you will find in finance is “past performance is no indication of future performance.”

 Source: Morningstar Quarterly Reports Dec 2014 & Dec 2019

 This shows us that swapping KiwiSaver providers on the back of three or five-year performance numbers alone may be a poor decision.
-Historical returns not only give you very little information about future returns, but they can also increase the odds that you will make a bad decision because if you switch to a high performing fund it is statistically extremely unlikely they will continue to be a high performing fund.
+Historical returns not only give you very little information about future returns, but they can also increase the odds that you will make a bad decision because if you switch to a high performing fund, it is statistically doubtful they will continue to be a high performing fund.

 Taking this to the next level, one of the worst things that investors can do is chase fund manager returns.
 Investors often fall into the trap of pulling money out of medium performing funds to invest in the top-performing funds.
-Unfortunately given the short term nature of fund outperformance (i.e. they will only outperform for a short period of time) by the time they choose that fund it is too late and that fund has now turned back into an average performer.
+Unfortunately given the short term nature of fund outperformance (i.e. they will only outperform for a short period of time) by the time they choose that fund, it is too late.
+That fund has now turned back into an average performer.

-- The people involved in the scheme - are they experienced and do you trust their decision-making ability
+- The people involved in the scheme - are they experienced and did you trust their decision-making ability.

 - The sustainability level of the fund - you want to make sure that your fund manager is investing in investments that you actually want to own